 - Do I want to make changes myself, or perhaps blog?

-- Do I want to sell products online via my site or another entity like etsy?
+- Do I want to sell products online via my site or another third-party entity?

 - What are the keywords you want to use for your site meta (hidden keyword for search engines) tags?

-Clients are responsible for providing content and for content’s veracity.
+Clients are responsible for providing their own written text, product images, pricing and text.
+Clients are also responsible for the content’s veracity and the rights to use any images/media provided.
 EMGraphics does not edit text nor check to make sure you have copyright to images or videos.
 If you have questions about using certain content, please ask.
 EMGraphics can always help you find stock images and will be glad to provide feedback on content if asked.

 EMGraphics will test the site on various browsers and platforms.
 Once the page is ready to launch, we will put the new site on your host’s server and register it in the search engines.
 The page will then be live.